KewKalustian/wordle_cracker/README.md

   🟩🟩🟩🟩🟩

-Maybe, I will build a shiny app on this—we'll see.
+Maybe, I going to build a shiny app on this—we'll see.

 Happy wordling!